 MAMARONECK, NY — Originally known as the "shirt guy," Matt Brandt is a self-taught screen printer and creative designer of multi-colored, intricate designs.
-His business, SICKGRAFIK, has grown to offer both screen printing and embroidery on all types of apparel and promotional items.
+His business, MBRANDTS, has grown to offer both screen printing and embroidery on all types of apparel and promotional items.

 Brandt started in screen printing in 2010 when his motorcycle stunt group needed T-shirts.
 He found that he had a knack for T-shirt design and the determination to learn the process.